Maud Gonne: Irish republican activism

 In 1921, she opposed the Treaty and advocated the Republican side.
 The committee that set up White Cross in Ireland asked Gonne to join in January 1921 to distribute funds to victims administered by Cumann na mBan.
 She settled in Dublin in 1922.
-During the street battles she headed a delegation called The Women's Peace Committee which approached the Dáil leadership, and her old friend Arthur Griffith.
-But they were unable to stop the indiscriminate shooting of civilians, being more interested in law and order.
-In August she set up a similar organisation, the Women's Prisoner's Defence League.
-The prisons were brutal and many women were locked up in men's prisons.
-The League supported families wanting news of inmates.
-They worked for prisoners rights, began vigils, and published stories of tragic deaths.
-Through her friendship with Despard and opposition to government they were labeled "Mad and Madame Desperate".
-Historians have related the extent of the damage done to her home at 75 St Stephen's Green, when soldiers from the National Army ransacked the place.
-Gonne was arrested and taken to Mountjoy Jail.
-On 9 November 1922, the Sinn Féin Office was raided in Suffolk street; the Free State had swept the capital, rounding up opposition committing them to prison for internment.
-The evidence comes from Margaret Buckley, who as Secretary of Sinn Féin acted as legal representative for the women but there was nothing prudish about their concerted opposition to civil rights abuses.
+During the street battles she headed a delegation called The Women's Peace Committee which approached the Dáil leadership and her old friend Arthur Griffith, but were unable restrain the Free State's response to republican defiance, and to avoid continued civilian deaths.
+In August, Gonne and Despard (derided by supporters of the new government "Mad and Madame Desperate") set up the Women's Prisoners' Defence League to protest the detention and treatment of republican women, many of whom were held in men's prison, and to support their families.
+In November 1922, soldiers of National Army rounding up anti-Treaty opposition in the capital, ransacked Gonne's home at 75 St Stephen's Green and detained her in Mountjoy Prison.
+In January 1923, in a declaration reprinted in the Irish Independent under the title “Neurotic girls”, the government characterised republican women as uncompromising, and denounced their violence as unfeminine.

-On 10 April 1923, Gonne was arrested.
-The charges were: 1) painting banners for seditious demonstrations, and 2) preparing anti-government literature.
-According to the diary account of her colleague Hannah Moynihan: Last night [10th April] at 11pm, we heard the commotion which usually accompanies the arrival of new prisoners... we pestered the wardress and she told us there were four – Maud Gonne MacBride, her daughter Mrs Iseult Stuart and two lesser lights...
+On 10 April 1923, Gonne was again arrested, charged with painting banners for seditious demonstrations and preparing anti-government literature.
+According to the diary account of her colleague Hannah Moynihan:Last night [10th April] at 11pm, we heard the commotion which usually accompanies the arrival of new prisoners... we pestered the wardress and she told us there were four – Maud Gonne MacBride, her daughter Mrs Iseult Stuart and two lesser lights...
 Early this morning... we could see Maud walking majestically past our cell door leading on a leash a funny little lap dog which answered to the name that sounded like Wuzzo – Wuzzo.
 She was released on 28 April, after twenty days in custody.
 Months later the women spread a rumour that Nell Ryan had died in custody in order to gain a propaganda victory.
 Women continued to be arrested.
 On 1 June Gonne was standing in protest outside Kilmainham Jail with Dorothy Macardle, the writer and activist, and Iseult Stuart.
 They were supporting hunger striker Máire Comerford.
 Again the source for this story seems to be fellow ex-prisoner Hannah Moynihan.